-We’ve assembled a list of all the best heated camping gear products that use either battery packs or propane to radiate heat and warm you from the outside in.
+We’ve assembled a list of all the best heated camping gear that use either battery packs or propane to radiate heat and warm you from the outside in.
 Whether it’s a item of clothing, a piece of gear, or a little gadget, there’s lots of different options currently on the market for non-electric heated products.
 No outlet nearby is no problem because everything is cordless.

-As a plus, a lot of this gear can be used in other situations and not just camping.
+As a plus, a lot of this camping gear can be used to keep you warm in other situations and not just camping.
 For example, the heated camping chair can be used at a sports game or tailgating with your friends, the heated socks can be worn around the house and skiing, and the chair pad can be used on the bleachers on a cold night at a football game or on your front porch.
 Use them at every opportunity so you can get your money’s worth out of each product.

 One of the best pieces of heated camping gear you could purchase is a heated camping chair.
 They’re just like a regular camping chair, but are made of heavy duty aluminum and use a thick fabric to make a quality, weatherproof, and long-lasting chair.
 Heated camping chairs have heat elements built right into the fabric, and these heat zones warm your backside for hours at a time.